Terror of Frankenstein

-Terror of Frankenstein (alternatively titled Victor Frankenstein) is a 1977 Gothic horror drama directed by Calvin Floyd, based on the 1818 novel Frankenstein by Mary Shelley.
-Starring Leon Vitali, Per Oscarsson, Stacy Dorning, Nicholas Clay, and Mathias Henrikson, the film tells the story of young scientist Victor Frankenstein and his battle with a creature of his own making.
+Terror of Frankenstein (alternatively titled Victor Frankenstein) is a 1977 Gothic horror science fiction drama film directed by Calvin Floyd, based on the 1818 novel Frankenstein; or, The Modern Prometheus by Mary Shelley.
+Starring Leon Vitali, Per Oscarsson, Stacy Dorning, Nicholas Clay, and Mathias Henrikson, the film tells the story of young anatomist Victor Frankenstein and his battle with a creature of his own making.

 The film’s footage was reused in a 2016 comedy called Director’s Commentary: Terror of Frankenstein, directed by Tim Kirk and produced by Rodney Ascher.
 The film is a spoof of film commentaries, starring the voices of Clu Gulager and Zack Norman as heavily fictionalized versions of the filmmakers of Terror of Frankenstein, with Vitali also appearing as himself.

 Plot

-Victor Frankenstein becomes obsessed with the application of alchemic principles to modern science.
-He leaves for university in Geneva and conducts an experiment to create life from dead matter, privately assembling a monster from bodies acquired from a morgue.
-When the Monster wakes, Frankenstein is horrified by it and suffers a mental breakdown.
+Swiss student Victor Frankenstein becomes obsessed with the application of occult principles to modern science.
+He leaves his family and his fiancee Elizabeth for university in Geneva to study anatomy.
+His mentor, Professor Waldheim, warms him to keep check of his macabre ambitions.
+He conducts an experiment to create life from dead matter, privately assembling a humanoid creature from bodies acquired from a morgue and reanimated by his inventions.
+When the Monster wakes, Frankenstein is horrified by it and flees in a delirious state.
 His friend Henry Clerval visits an addled Frankenstein, who comes to believe that he had imagined the entire event.

-Frankenstein's Monster wanders, mute and childlike, in search of food and shelter.
-He learns to speak and read by observing a family, who later mistake him for a burglar and become hostile.
-He burns down their house after they flee.
-His curiosity leads him back to the laboratory, where he learns of his creation and vows revenge.
+The Monster wanders, mute and childlike, in search of food and shelter.
+He learns to speak and read by observing a family, who he attempts to befriend but is attacked.
+His loneliness and curiosity leads him back to the laboratory, where he learns of his creation and vows revenge.

-Back at his family home in Switzerland, Frankenstein begins to recover and spends time with Elizabeth, his fiancee and adoptive sister, and his younger brother William.
-The Monster stalks and murders William.
+Back at his family home in Switzerland, Frankenstein begins to recover and spends time with Elizabeth and his younger brother William, who is subsequently murdered.
 Frankenstein meets with the Monster, who confesses to killing William.
-Threatening the Frankenstein family, the Monster demands that Frankenstein replicates the experiment to give him a mate.
-Frankenstein goes to Scotland and begins to build the female in a makeshift laboratory, but fears what would happen if the creatures reproduce.
+Threatening the Frankenstein family, the Monster demands that Frankenstein creates a mate for him.
+Frankenstein goes to Scotland and begins to build the female creature in a makeshift laboratory, but fears what would happen if the creatures reproduce.
 He destroys the female; in retaliation, the Monster kills Clerval.

-Frankenstein returns to Elizabeth to be married, unknowingly pursued by the Monster who kills Elizabeth.
+Frankenstein returns to Elizabeth to be married, unknowingly pursued by the Monster who murders Elizabeth.
 Frankenstein leaves his home forever and vows to kill his creation.
 Frankenstein pursues and fights the creature over the following years until he finds the ship of Captain Walton, which has become trapped in the ice on an expedition to the North Pole.
-After Frankenstein tells his story to Walton, the Monster confronts him one last time.
-Frankenstein has a fatal heart attack and the Monster, unsatisfied with his revenge, wanders into the cold to die.
+Sickly and near death, Frankenstein tells his story to Walton before the Monster sneaks aboard and confronts him one last time.
+Frankenstein succumbs to fatal illness and the Monster, unsatisfied with his revenge, wanders into the cold to die.